 Modification of Secondary Flight Feathers

 In some species, such as the mandarin duck’s flag-like feather, the secondary flight feathers have been modified for courtship display purposes.
-The secondary flight feathers have been thickened in the club-winged manakin (Machaeropterus deliciosus), which produces a mechanic sound when the bird claps its secondary flight feathers.
+The secondary flight feathers have been thickened in the club-winged manakin (Machaeropterus deliciosus), which produces a mechanical sound when the bird claps its secondary flight feathers.

 The tail feathers or rectrices attach to the fused caudal vertebrae or pygostyle.
 There are usually 12 rectrices that function primarily in steering and braking during flight.
 As with other flight feathers, the rectrices have long rachis and, generally, vanes of equal length on both sides of the rachis.